 Real estate decisions and transactions are significantly detailed and can be full of loopholes if not appropriately handled.
 Because our property lawyers are familiar with both conveyancers as well as the property law, we offer you conveyancing advice to make sure you’re getting your property’s worth and inform you of possible issues that need addressing.

 At Jameson Law we tackle costings by using experienced lawyers who can efficiently and effectively undertake the conveyancing transaction and process.
 We make sure that every client of ours receives a full cost disclosure agreement upfront consisting of both fixed legal fees and disbursements.

 It’s worth noting that a one-size-fits-all set of legislation for property transactions in Australia doesn’t exist.
 Rather, each state and territory has its own property laws governing the market.
 Accordingly, it’s always important to rely on a lawyer to ensure abidance by the respective law and avoid any losses.

 Don’t risk it!

 Don’t run the risk of losing your property or losing a large sum of money.
 Mistakes are a likely occurrence for anyone who is not a seasoned conveyancer working amid the tremendous amount of legal documentation, and work that goes into the transaction.
-Our experienced conveyancer lawyers take on every case personally and process every document and detail themselves, leaving nothing to chance.
+Our experienced Sydney conveyancer lawyers take on every case personally and process every document and detail themselves, leaving nothing to chance.